subquery/documentation/docs/ai/guides/fancy-greeter.md

 ## 4. Update System Prompt

 A good first place to start is by updating your system prompts in `project.ts`.
-System promps are the basic way you customise the behaviour of your AI agent.
+System prompts are the basic way you customise the behaviour of your AI agent.

-We do this by editing the project entrypoint in the `project.ts` file, the [project entrypoint](../build/app.md#project-entrypoint) is how your tools and system prompt are initialized.
+We do this by editing the project entrypoint in the `project.ts` file, the [project entrypoint](../build/app.md#project-entrypoint) is how your tools and system prompt are initialised.

 ```ts
 const entrypoint: ProjectEntry = async (config: Config): Promise<Project> => {